Macy's slashes outlook after steeper than expected sales slowdown

 READ MORE ON FOX BUSINESS BY CLICKING HERE

-Macy's shares were down 49.6 percent through Wednesday while the S&P 500 was up 24 percent.
+The company's shares were down 49.6 percent through Wednesday while the S&P 500 was up 24 percent.
+Rival Nordstrom is scheduled to report its quarterly earnings after the close of regular trading in New York.

 This story is developing.
 Check back for updates.